lkoepsel/AVR_C/README.md

 [Makefile](https://github.com/hexagon5un/AVR-Programming/blob/ad2512ee6799e75e25e70043e8dcc8122cb4f5ab/setupProject/Makefile)

 ### ****Deprecated (use env.make)
-I have added lines at the beginning of the Makefile for an environment variables.
+*(To be clear, the Makefile is still used, the method of adding local variables such as SERIAL, MCU etc has changed.
+The method described here is no longer used.)* I have added lines at the beginning of the Makefile for an environment variables.
 Once you've determined your setup, you may set the environmental varialble and it will be used in all of the makefiles.
 This makes it easy to switch environments, such as switching from Linux to macOS or from Arduino Uno to Microchip ATmega328PB XPLAINED.
 You will need to add:
 ```bash
 export AVR_PORT=/dev/ttyACM0 # replace this port name with the one you are using
 export AVR_MCU=atmega328p # replace this mcu name with the one you are using